Discover Pakistan TV

 Discover Pakistan TV (ڈسکور پاکستان) is a Pakistani television channel based in Lahore, Pakistan.

 Discover Pakistan TV channel broadcasts documentaries, infotainment programs, coverage of tourism events, and development within Pakistan.

 History

 Discover Pakistan is a tourism-focused satellite TV channel launched on 21 March 2021.
 It is owned by Options International SMC.
 It is licensed by the Pakistan Electronic Media Regulatory Authority.

-The channel has also worked with Government of Punjab, Pakistan's Tourism Development Corporation of Punjab.
+The channel has also worked with the Government of Punjab, Pakistan's Tourism Development Corporation of Punjab.

+AI talk show

+On June 19, 2023, Discover Pakistan launched an AI TV talk show.
+It was hosted by CEO Dr Kaiser Rafiq as a virtual avatar.

+National Tourism Awards

+On September 27, 2024, Discover Pakistan TV started first Tourism Awards in Pakistan.
+The awards were designed to honor individuals and organizations who play a pivotal role in promoting and developing tourism in Pakistan.
+Held on World Tourism Day, the event aimed to celebrate the efforts of those who have contributed to showcasing Pakistan's natural beauty, heritage, and culture to a wider audience, both locally and internationally.

+AI News Channel

+On August 14, 2025, Discover Pakistan TV launched AI-powered English news channel, 'Pakistan Today'.
+Discover Pakistan TV claimed that all of the news anchors, reporters, and production of the channel are based on artificial intelligence.
+This project was led by Kaiser Rafiq, - CEO Discover Pakistan TV as a continuation of an AI talk show that was launched in June 19, 2023.